-Secondly, it actually toughens you up physically as well.
-In addition to the calorie burning advantages as mentioned above, some research has shown that people who are regularly exposed to colder temperatures subsequently don’t feel the cold as much and are more comfortable in colder weather.
+Second, it toughens you up physically as well.
+In addition to the calorie-burning advantages mentioned above, some research has shown that people who are regularly exposed to colder temperatures subsequently don’t feel the cold as much and are more comfortable in colder weather.

-8. You’ll appreciate hot food all the more!
+You’ll appreciate hot food more!

-And while that’s great if you are looking to shift a few extra pounds, you also want to make sure you are giving your body enough fuel and nutrients to run efficiently and fight off illness.
+And while that’s great if you are looking to shift a few extra pounds, you also want to make sure you’re giving your body enough fuel and nutrients to run efficiently and fight off illness.

-The joys of the humble brag
+The joys of the humblebrag

 “What did you do over the weekend?”, “Oh, you know, just took myself off for a little ride.
 Nothing big, just 100km off-road across a snow-covered mountain.”

 Winter training holidays